Campus Projects General Information

 Electrical Projects

 Requestors of projects containing ANY electrical systems alteration should be aware that electrical panels and support systems studies will be conducted of all panels and support systems effected by the Requestors project.
-Electrical projects require either a 30 day load study, a detailed electrical panel analysis, or recent existing building documentation that clearly shows adequate electrical capacity in order to determine electrical capacity for electrical additions.
-These studies may have a cost and time impact – the Requestor will be responsible for the cost of these electrical studies.
-The Requestor will be responsible for the cost of ANY upgrades that are required to the electrical systems should they not have the capacity to accommodate the project.
+Electrical projects require either a 30-day load study, a detailed electrical panel analysis, or recent existing building documentation that clearly shows adequate electrical capacity in order to determine electrical capacity for electrical additions.
+These studies may have a cost and time impact – the requestor will be responsible for the cost of these electrical studies.
+The requestor will be responsible for the cost of ANY upgrades that are required to the electrical systems should they not have the capacity to accommodate the project.

 Lab Projects

-Requestors of Lab projects should take note of several items prior to submitting requests:
+Requestors of lab projects should take note of several items prior to submitting requests:

 - Principal Investigators (PIs) must submit a comprehensive lab narrative with their project request.
 This narrative must include: